 HIPAA: required if you store medical records; part of the Health Insurance Portability and Accountability Act

-IT Audit Checklist in the Covid Era?
+IT Audit Checklist in the Post-Covid Era?

 You should also consider how the coronavirus has affected your IT, as well as (as best as you can estimate, with so much still uncertain) how long these changes will last and to what extent.